aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/_index.en.md

 weight = 30
 +++

-In this section we will cover the setup required for running FIS and run our first experiment
+In this section, we will cover the setup required for using AWS FIS to run our first fault injection experiment

 ## Experiment idea

-In the [previous section]({{< ref "/030_basic_content/020_working_under_load" >}}) we ensured that we can measure the user experience.
-We have also configured an auto scaling group that should ensure that we can "always" provide a good experience to the customer.
+In the [previous section]({{< ref "/030_basic_content/020_working_under_load" >}}), we ensured that we can measure the user experience.
+We also have configured an Auto Scaling group that should make sure we can "always" provide a good experience to the customer.
 Let's validate this:

-* **Given**: we have an auto scaling group with multiple instances
+* **Given**: we have an Auto Scaling group with multiple instances
-* **Hypothesis**: failure of a single EC2 instances may lead to slower response times but our customers will always have service.
+* **Hypothesis**: Failure of a single EC2 instance may lead to slower response times but should not affect service availability for our customers.